 What do we do?

 At the CALIPHO Group, which stands for “Computer and Laboratory Investigation of Proteins of Human Origin”, we aim to use a combination of bioinformatics and experimental methodologies to increase the knowledge about the function of the 20,000 or so protein-coding genes that exist in the human genome.
 Our main mission is the development of neXtProt, a human protein knowledge resource.

-Main publications 2015
+Main publications 2016

-- Gaudet P et al. The neXtProt knowledgebase on human proteins: current status.
-Nucleic Acids Res 2015;42:D764-D770.
+- Gaudet P et al. The neXtProt knowledgebase on human proteins: 2017 update.
+Nucleic Acids Res 2016; pii: gkw1062.